Casablanca Fair of 1915: Origins

-The French had held a protectorate over Morocco since the Treaty of Fez in 1912 and were engaged in pacification and occupation of much of the country through military operations such as the Zaian War.
+The French had held a protectorate over Morocco since the Treaty of Fes in 1912 and were engaged in pacification and occupation of much of the country through military operations such as the Zaian War.
 The French resident-general, Hubert Lyautey, wished to open up the Moroccan markets to French goods and to better integrate Moroccan industries with those of France.
 The Casablanca fair was the first of several held to further this aim and to demonstrate French power in the region.